nicholasyao974/react-prep/4-React/README.md

 ## 5. Moar components!

+### 5.1 More Dogs

-### 5.1 Now by yourself add 2 more dogs to your app component.
+Now by yourself add 2 more dogs to your app component.

-As developers we want to be efficent with our code.
+> As developers we want to be efficent with our code.
 Adding a few more dogs may be no problem, but what if we want 10 more?
 What if 100 more?
 This is where all our javascript practise comes into use!

 ### 5.2 DogList